The institutional members of the Phoenix consortium appear below. You can meet the researchers here.

 Katholieke Universiteit Leuven (KU Leuven)

 KU Leuven is a full university with 16 faculties organized in 3 groups: Humanities and Social Sciences; Science, Technology & Engineering; and Biomedical Sciences.
 It is Belgium’s oldest and largest university with more than 41.000 students (2012-2013), 6700 researchers and an annual research budget of 365 Meuro (2011‐2012).
-(These numbers reflect the situation before the integration of the University Colleges on October 1th, 2013).
 With 350 FP7 contracts (2/7/12), incl.
 43 ERC grants, KU Leuven is ranked the 5th resp.
 8th university in Europe.
 Circuits and MEMS research at the KU Leuven is concentrated in the research unit MICAS in the Department of Electrical Engineering – ESAT at the Faculty of Engineering Sciences.

-Vrije Universiteit van Amsterdam – Comptational Intelligence Group (VU) (partner from November 2017)
+Vrije Universiteit Amsterdam – Comptational Intelligence Group (VU) (joined 11/2017)

 Ever since it was founded in 1880, VU Amsterdam has beenknown for its distinctive approach to knowledge.
 VU is an open organization, strongly linked to people and society.
 What matters is not just the acquisition of a greater depth of knowledge, but also a wider one.
 We ask and expect our students, researchers, PhD candidates and employees to look further – to look further than their own interests and their own field, and further than what is familiar and further than the here and now.